easy-updates-manager/easy-updates-manager/readme.txt

 Manage all your WordPress updates, including individual plugin/theme updates, automatic updates, and loads more.
 Also works with WordPress Multisite.

 == Description ==
 Easy Updates Manager is a light yet powerful plugin which enables you to manage all types of updates on your single site install or in WordPress Multisite.
-With loads of settings making endless possibilities for configuration, Easy Updates Manager is an obvious choice for anyone wanting to control updates.
+With loads of settings making endless possibilities for configuration, Easy Updates Manager is an obvious choice for anyone wanting to take control of there websites updates.

 = Features Include =
 <ul>